cartrawler/cartrawler.github.io/docs/android/apis/vehicles.md

 We expose a method on the builder to retrieve the vehicle list based on a sort type and limit you specify.

-Calling the requestVehicles function will trigger a vehicles request based on the provided IATA or PickupLocationCode, pick-up and drop-off date, also we limit the list returned to a set number of vehicles you specify.
+Calling the `requestVehicles` function will trigger a vehicles request based on the provided pick-up and drop-off dates, and an IATA or pick-up location code.
+The number of vehicles returned can be specified.

 The sort type can be either:
-- FLAG_BEST_PRICE, which returns the cheapest cars in the list
+- `FLAG_BEST_PRICE`, which returns the cheapest cars in the list
-- FLAG_RECOMMENDED, which returns the CarTrawler recommended cars.
+- `FLAG_RECOMMENDED`, which returns the CarTrawler recommended cars.

-A VehiclesListener is past into the getVehicleDetails method and the SDK will call the relevant methods once the relevant events have happen.

-A VehiclesListener is past into the getVehicleDetails method and the SDK will call the relevant methods once the relevant events have happen.
+A `VehiclesListener` is passed into the `getVehicleDetails` method and the SDK will call the required methods once the relevant events have occurred.

 ```java
 CartrawlerSDK.Builder()